 Our central office develops statewide retail food program plans, objectives, policies, and procedures and helps local health departments carry out the food protection program in Kentucky.

 Certified evaluation officers trained by the U.S. Food and Drug Administration provide training and guidance to local health departments.
-Local health departments are authorized to carry out the food safety program in the counties and districts they serve.
+Local health departments administer the food safety program in counties and districts they serve.
 Every county or district has a certified retail food specialist and all food inspectors are registered sanitarians.

 Kentucky Food Manufacturing Program